For questions regarding the HPC, please visit their website

 A crash course in CFD analysis introducing the finite volume approach and Fluent software as an application.
 This is the final workshop out of a series of four.
 A brief introduction for using Fluent on High Performance Computing units is presented, while highlighting how to deal with Fluent through the Text User Interface (TUI).

-7) Please read through the HPC guide on how to connect via SSH.
+7) Please read through the How to Log In.

 9) Check out Nabil's course (above).